-Mary Catherine Sawyer ’19 landed her first job just months after graduating from SUNY Potsdam this year.
+Mary Catherine Sawyer ’19 landed her first job just months after graduating from SUNY Potsdam.
 With degrees in music education and theatre education—and extensive student teaching experiences as an undergraduate—she’s well prepared for her career as a music teacher in the Bronx, N.Y.

 Sawyer, who graduated summa cum laude, had her first taste of teaching music during her sophomore year as part of the Jamaica Field Service Abroad program, a 10-day trip to Port Antonio, Jamaica, where she worked one-on-one with elementary school students.

 “I got the experience of learning traditional Jamaican drumming and traditional folk songs, and then being able to teach those songs to students in Jamaica for four days at a local elementary school—another great part of my Crane experience,” Sawyer said.